 - Preparing the job site or cleaning up afterwards

-They are also frequently responsible for completing simple tests and checks on HVAC systems to ensure they are functioning properly.
+They may also conduct basic tests and checks on HVAC systems to ensure they are functioning properly.

 How Do You Apply to Be an HVAC Helper?